MicrosoftDocs/power-automate-docs/articles/desktop-flows/images.md

 ![The Move mouse to image action.](\media\images\move-mouse-image-action.png)

 In the advanced settings of these actions, you can select which image matching algorithm you want to use.
+The **Basic** algorithm achieves better results with images less than 200x200 pixels while, the **Advanced** algorithm is more effective with bigger images and more robust to color changes.

+The **Tolerance field** defines the acceptable ammount of differences between the provided image and the image is compared with.
+High tolerance values may affect the precision of image recognition.

 ![The advanced settings of the Move mouse to image action.](\media\images\move-mouse-image-action-advanced.png)